astutic/brat-standoff-to-json/README.md

 Download a release from [here](https://github.com/astutic/bratStandoffConverter/releases)

-Then run the file using go OR use the executable

 ## Examples

-### Converts and Prints JSONL (in acharya format) for files in the specified directory
+### Converts and Prints JSONL (in acharya format) for brat files in the specified directory

 ```bash
 go run main.go -p "./path/to/the/collection"